dustinpfister/hexo_sitesource/source/_drafts/js-call-apply-and-bind.md

 categories: js
 ---

-I see a lot of posts on the this keyword ([including mine](/2017/04/14/js-this-keyword/)), and also the call, apply, and bind properties of the Function prototype.
+I see a lot of posts on the this keyword, and also the call, apply, and bind properties of the Function prototype.
 Seems like something I just have to get out of the way before moving on to less heavily traveled (but still traveled) paths when it comes to writing content for a javaScript blog.
+I did cover the [this keyword](/2017/04/14/js-this-keyword/) before, but I did not get into call,apply, and bind in detail.

 <!-- more -->